aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/entityrenderer/_index.md

 ```

-Each render task pushed to the com.aspose.threed.IRenderQueue will have a corresponding RenderEntity call to perform the concrete rendering job.
+Each render task pushed to the [IRenderQueue](../../com.aspose.threed/irenderqueue) will have a corresponding RenderEntity call to perform the concrete rendering job.

 **Parameters:**
 | Parameter | Type | Description |